University of Southampton

 How to connect your iPhone / iPad

-3. Type in your University login details (your University username followed by @soton.ac.uk, as for example: ab1c23@soton.ac.uk)
+4. Type in your University username followed by @soton.ac.uk, as for example: ab1c23@soton.ac.uk)

-5. Then select ‘Accept’ on the certificate prompt
+7. Then select ‘Trust’ on the certificate prompt

 You will now be connected to the eduroam wireless network.
 You should not need to re-enter your details until your iSolutions password is changed.